 Firstly, by signing up with a VPN service provider you gain access to their entire network of secure servers.
 These servers will mask your IP address and replace it with their own.
 Websites you access will only know the IP address of the VPN server you are using.

-By replacing your IP, VPNs also help you spoof locations.
+By replacing your IP, VPNs also help you spoof locations from your computer or mobile phone.
 This means that you will be able to overcome geo-location blocks by some services or countries.
 For example, by using a VPN, you can access Netflix US content from anywhere in the world.

 Proxy servers in some ways are similar to VPNs.
 The way it works is that you still connect to a server that is offering the proxy service, and use the IP of that server to connect to the sites you want.
 However, there are drawbacks.